Dr Michael Spence

 Medieval record-keeping; early documentary history of northern England; economic history of northern monasteries; manuscript digitisation; digital humanities.

-Monograph: The Late Medieval Cistercian Monastery of Fountains Abbey: Monastic Administration, Economy and Archival Memory (Brepols, expected Summer 2020).
+Monograph: The Late Medieval Cistercian Monastery of Fountains Abbey: Monastic Administration, Economy and Archival Memory (Brepols, July 2020).

 Critical Edition: BL Add MS 40010, Fountains Abbey Rentals; in preparation.